 The Problems with Having Too Many Plugins

-Additionally, some plugins are poorly coded or haven’t been updated for a long time which can make your site easier to hack into.
+Additionally, some plugins are poorly coded or haven’t been updated for a long time which can make your site easier to hack.
 Furthermore, some plugin authors may stop updating their plugins.
 Therefore, it’s important to keep an eye out for regular updates.
 If a plugin hasn’t been updated for a year, consider replacing it.

 HTTP Requests Growth